 So, you’ve decided you want to become a certified yoga teacher; what are the first steps?

 The step to becoming a certified yoga teacher is to attend a 200 hour yoga teacher training.
-This can be an in person training or an online course, but we recommend gaining your yoga certifications only from Yoga Alliance registered yoga teacher training schools, so that you can be sure the quality is of a high standard.
+This can be an in person yoga training in Bali or an online course, but we recommend gaining your yoga certifications only from Yoga Alliance registered yoga teacher training schools, so that you can be sure the quality is of a high standard.
 This is also crucial if you want to register with Yoga Alliance once you have your yoga teacher certification.
 Yoga Alliance registered yoga teachers can then open yoga schools offering yoga teaching certifications, or you might choose to gain more yoga teacher certifications (attending a 300 hour yoga teacher training, for example) and learn more yoga techniques.

 While you can, in some circumstances, teach yoga without certification, attending a 200 hour yoga teacher training allows you to successfully teach yoga and will take your yoga career to the next level.
 Becoming a certified yoga instructor will allow you to make a name for yourself in the yoga industry, or to start your own yoga business.
 Maybe you want to sell yoga courses or eventually train other teachers?
 Becoming a registered yoga teacher will allow you to do all this and more.
 Plus, there are so many options these days, with training programs to suit every budget and that can fit around your life (such as part-time, online yoga teacher training courses), there’s no good reason not to gain your yoga teacher certification.
 Trust us, it’s a life-changing experience that you won’t regret!